safgen/ImgSeg4CropTypeMapping/README.md

 [Refer to this Repo](https://github.com/safgen/plottingBigGeoTiffs)

 ### Citation
-If you find this code helpful, please cite the followinbg work:
+If you find this code helpful, please cite the following work:

 <p>@ARTICLE{10323532,<br>
   author={Zaheer, Sheir A. and Ryu, Youngryel and Lee, Junghee and Zhong, Zilong and Lee, Kyungdo},<br>